Lead Safety and Healthy Homes Program

-Complete the below two steps to obtain your EPA Certification.
+To obtain your EPA Certification, complete the following two steps.
 You do not have to complete either step prior to starting the other:

 - You need to become an EPA Certified Firm by applying for an EPA certification.
 Visit the EPA website to obtain your application.
 Complete and submit your application to the EPA with the appropriate fee ($300).
 EPA has up to 90 days to process your application.

 - Each EPA certified Firm must assign an EPA Certified Renovator to each project.
 Certified Renovators are typically lead persons and supervisors.
 They are required to be present during setup and tear down, and clean-up activities, and are required to train other workers on how to safely conduct work.
 They are responsible for record keeping and ensuring the work is done in a lead safe manner and in accordance with regulations.
 To become a Certified Renovator, you must take a full day eight-hour EPA Certified Renovator Training Course and pass the test administered at the end of the training.
 You will receive your EPA Certified Renovator certification in the mail in one to two weeks.